utreexo/biptreexo/utreexo-p2p-bip.md

 2: Node B makes a getdata request for the block.
 3: Node B makes a getutreexoproof request for the block.
 4: Node A sends the block data to Node B.
-5: Node A sends the utreexo proof to Node B.
+5: Node A sends the inclusion proof to Node B.

 Note that while Node A sent the inv or the blockhash to Node B, Node B is free to ask for the Utreexo proof from a node other than Node A.
 This allows a Utreexo node to be notified of new blocks from non-Utreexo nodes.

 ## MSG_UTREEXO_SUMMARIES

-Since there's no PoW required for the utreexo proof, the block may be valid and the proof may be invalid.
+Since there's no PoW required for the inclusion proof, the block may be valid and the proof may be invalid.
-If the block header validation passed while the full block validation fails, Node B should request the utreexo proof from a different peer.
+If the block header validation passed while the full block validation fails, Node B should request the inclusion proof from a different peer.
 If the new proof and the block pass validation, we can conclude that Node A is malicious and ban the peer.

 ![Bandwidth Saving Legacy Block Propagation with Utreexo Nodes](images/bandwith-saving-legacy-block-propagation-with-utreexo-nodes.png)

-Since the utreexo proof is cached for each of the transaction in the mempool, it's possible to omit the proof hashes for the input utxos that we can already prove on our own.
+Since the inclusion proof is cached for each of the transaction in the mempool, it's possible to omit the proof hashes for the input utxos that we can already prove on our own.
 This method looks like so:

 1: Node A sends an inv message or a block header to Node B.